GelSLAM: A Real-time, High-Fidelity, and Robust 3D Tactile SLAM System: Related Work

 Perceiving an object’s 6DoF pose is essential for many robotics tasks, including manipulation.
 The most common approach is through vision.
 When the object’s shape is known in advance, three main types of approaches are used.
 Keypoint-based methods \cite{peng19, sun22} detect 2D keypoints in an image and estimate pose from 2D–3D correspondences using a Perspective-n-Point (PnP) solver.
 Direct regression methods \cite{kehl17, xiang18} use neural networks to predict the pose directly from the input image.
 Iterative approaches \cite{iwase21, li18, wang19} refine an initial pose by repeatedly comparing rendered and observed images.
 When the object’s shape is unknown, the problem is often framed as object tracking, where recent works \cite{lin24, bowen24} reconstruct object representations from one or a few observations and track the pose over time.

 Despite its popularity in pose estimation, vision often struggles in real-world robotics due to occlusions \cite{suresh24} and poor performance on optically challenging objects \cite{comi2024snapit}.
 Tactile sensing, on the other hand, offers high precision and is immune to occlusions as well as transparent or specular surfaces.
 When the object’s geometry is known, \cite{bimbo16} estimates a grasped object’s 6DoF pose by using a PCA-based covariance matching method to align the statistical structure of tactile array data with the local object geometry.
 Using a vision-based tactile sensor, DIGIT \cite{lambeta20}, Midas-Touch \cite{suresh22midas} applies a particle filter to track the evolving 6DoF pose distribution of a fingertip sliding across a known object’s surface.
 Tac2Pose \cite{bauza23} estimates the pose of a known object from GelSlim \cite{ian22} tactile readings by matching the sensed contact shape to simulated shapes in an object-specific, contrastively learned embedding.
 In robot manipulation, a more common scenario is handling previously unseen objects.
 Wang et al. \cite{wang21_1} proposed estimating object transformations by applying the Iterative Closest Point (ICP) algorithm to tactile-derived point clouds.
-Similarly, PatchGraph \cite{sodhi22} estimates frame-to-frame transformations with ICP and incorporates motion and geometric constraints in a factor graph for more precise object pose tracking.
-Finally, NormalFlow \cite{huang24} uses tactile-derived normal maps to achieve very accurate pose tracking and performs well even on low-textured objects.
+NormalFlow \cite{huang24} uses tactile-derived normal maps to achieve very accurate pose tracking and performs well even on low-textured objects.
+Another common practice is to incorporate motion and geometric priors within a factor-graph framework, together with frame-to-frame relational constraints, to improve pose tracking accuracy.
+Sodhi et al. \cite{sodhi21} obtain these constraints from learned relative pose measurements between tactile image pairs.
+PatchGraph \cite{sodhi22} follows a similar formulation but estimates frame-to-frame transformations using ICP.
+Suresh et al. \cite{suresh21} instead derive them from implicit-surface contact constraint, where the implicit surface is obtained by integrating contact information over time.

 However, because tactile sensing captures only local information at each contact, tactile-based tracking methods for novel objects are often limited to short horizons and are prone to drift.
 Many approaches \cite{dikhale2022visuotactile, li25, murali2022active, suresh24, zhao2021novel, zhao23} address this by incorporating global information from vision, combining visual and tactile sensing to achieve robust tracking.
 In contrast, we challenge the common belief that tactile sensing is inherently restricted to local, short-horizon perception.
 Our work demonstrates that by incorporating robust loop detection methods, tactile sensing alone can overcome this limitation, enabling long-horizon object tracking with little drift.